snoyberg/stack-coc/COMMUNICATIONS.md

 We often become personally invested in our software.
 We dedicate huge amounts of time, both personal and professional, to making it succeed.
-It can sometimes be difficult to hear criticism of this software.
+It can sometimes be difficult to hear criticism of our software.

 However, technical discussions will ultimately include some such